 Check this comprehensive list of things to carry on a trip.

 Ensure you have the Google map downloaded for offline usage.
 Don’t want to be lost in the woods with kids in tow, no matter how interesting of a story it makes down the road.

 On the Vacation itself

-Pack a punch by inculcating the following tricks into your planning and you’ll definitely have a few solid memories to cherish while making the experience as enjoyable as possible!
+Pack a punch by teaching the following tricks into your planning, and you’ll have a few reliable memories to cherish while making the experience as enjoyable as possible!

 Spread a smile

 When you’re visiting far-flung places, especially in the hills, know that the

 Take break and enjoy nature

 Don’t try to reach your destination in one go.
 Take frequent breaks at any beautiful spot that you come across and breathe it all in.
 Live the nature up!
 If your kids want an additional stopover at a random little place that they might fancy, just take that short break – so what if you can’t reach the hotel on time, not the end of the world!